 a brief presentation of Boilerplate.

 Strictly speaking you don't need an IDE for this tutorial but it is highly recommended.
 If you don't already have one you can try Visual Studio Code (vscode) with the C# extension:

 You can of course use your favorite C# IDE, most of the steps described here and in later articles do not need IDE support.

 The following command will clone AElf Boilerplate into a aelf-boilerplate folder with Boilerplate's code inside it, open a terminal and enter the following command:

 The boilerplate repo contains a framework for easy smart contract development as well as examples (some explained in this series of articles).

 If not already done, open vscode and open the aelf-boilerplate folder.
 If asked to add some "required assets" say yes.
 There may also be some dependencies to restore: for all of them choose Restore.

 Open vscode's Integrated Terminal and build the project with the following command.
 Note: you can find out more about vscode's terminal here.

-At this point the smart contract has been deployed and is ready to use.
-You should see the node's logs.
+At this point the smart contracts have been deployed and are ready to be called (Boilerplate has a functionning API).
+You should see the node's logs in the terminal and see the node producing blocks.
 You can now stop the node by killing the process (usually control-c or ctrl-c in the terminal).